Tedch8/toram-equip-list-json/readme.md

 # Equipment Data Doc

-The structure is so dumb, i lost a braincell everytime i tried to read it!
+The structure is so dumb, i lost a braincell everytime i tried to read it! and i read it JASON, and there's nothing you can do about it!

 ## Contents Table